bge-barcoding/gene_fetch/paper/paper.md

 # Summary

-`Gene Fetch` (https://github.com/bge-barcoding/gene_fetch) is an open-source Python tool that automates the retrieval of sequence data from the National Center for Biotechnology Information (NCBI) sequence databases, namely GenBank [@Benson:2013].
-GenBank is one of three mirrored partner databases, along with the European Nucleotide Archive (ENA) [@O’Cathail:2025] and DNA DataBank of Japan (DDBJ) [@Fukuda:2020], that form the International Nucleotide Sequence Database Collaboration (INSDC) [@Karsch-Mizrachi:2024].
+`Gene Fetch` (https://github.com/bge-barcoding/gene_fetch) is an open-source Python tool that automates the retrieval of sequence data from the National Center for Biotechnology Information (NCBI) sequence databases, namely GenBank [@Benson:2012].
+GenBank is one of three mirrored partner databases, along with the European Nucleotide Archive (ENA) [@O’Cathail:2024] and DNA DataBank of Japan (DDBJ) [@Fukuda:2020], that form the International Nucleotide Sequence Database Collaboration (INSDC) [@Karsch-Mizrachi:2024].
 As of writing, GenBank comprises >3.6 billion nucleotide sequences from >500,000 formally described species, and exhibits biennial doubling [@Sayers:2023].

-`Gene Fetch` addresses a critical need in biological research by streamlining the often tedious and error-prone task of sequence acquisition at scale.
+By streamlining the often tedious and error-prone task of sequence acquisition at scale, `Gene Fetch` addresses a critical need in biological research.
 It is capable of retrieving both protein and nucleotide sequences for any genetic marker from organisms across the tree of life, including protein-coding genes (such as cytochrome oxidase subunits, NADH dehydrogenase, RuBisCO and matK), ribosomal RNA genes (like 16S, 18S, and 28S) and the internal transcribed spacer (ITS) regions.
 The tool accepts NCBI taxonomic identifiers (taxids) or hierarchical taxonomic information as input and can systematically traverse taxonomic hierarchies when target sequences are unavailable at the initially specified taxonomic level.
 This functionality is particularly valuable for researchers working with non-model organisms or taxonomic groups with sparse genetic data, and serves to “fetch” the closest available sequence for each of the focal taxa.
 The integrated ‘batch’ mode processes multiple input taxa and retrieves the ‘best’ sequence per taxa, while the ‘single’ mode enables exhaustive searching and retrieval of sequence targets for a specified taxon, and collectively, these two modes facilitate more efficient retrieval of sequence data for genomic and phylogenetic studies across diverse taxa.